 There were a lot of Pull Requests in different repositories.
 Most of them got merged but some of them were closed as we found some better alternative to do things.

-It was a great experience, I’m looking forward to contributing to the Hydra community and Hydrus and Hydra community whenever I get time.
+It was a fantastic experience, and I’m really looking forward to contributing more to the Hydra community and Hydrus whenever I can squeeze in some time!